marhop/droidsfmin/README.md

 If you don't specify input/output files then `droidsfmin` will read from STDIN and write to STDOUT, just like any decent command line tool would.

+## Advanced features

+The `--include-supertypes` option will include all file formats that are direct or indirect supertypes of one of the selected formats.
+That means selecting fmt/354 (PDF/A-1b) will implicitly also include fmt/18 (PDF 1.4), amongst others.
+The sub/supertype information is expressed in the signature file element `HasPriorityOverFileFormatID` of the subtype and has the semantics "subtype has priority over supertype".

+Including supertypes is pretty useless in minimizing a signature file because supertypes have a lower priority and thus can never "win" against one of their subtypes, so we can safely ignore them.
+However, this feature may be useful when analyzing the relationship between several file formats in a given signature file.

 # Building an executable file